 Configuring LUNA Settings

-You can configure settings for LUNA using the Setting screens, or by choosing LUNA > Preferences from the LUNA menus.
+You can configure settings for LUNA using the Setting screens, or by choosing LUNA > Settings from the LUNA menus.
+Many settings in the article are for LUNA in Apollo Mode.

 In this article